 --create-namespace

-We need to make sure access to AWS Secrets Manager is granted to the external secret operator.
-For a quick test with AWS Secrets Manager, we can create a secret containing our AWS credentials (do not do this in production) with access to Secrets Manager.
+We need to make sure that the access to AWS Secrets Manager is granted to the external secret operator.
+For a quick test with AWS Secrets Manager, we can create a secret containing our AWS credentials (DO NOT do this in production!) with access to Secrets Manager.
 Execute the following commands:

 echo -n 'KEYID' > ./access-key